 Modern Adirondack Chair

-Tom McLaughlin builds a comfortable, contemporary take on the backyard classic
+Tom McLaughlin builds a comfortable, contemporary take on the classic backyard chair.

 Synopsis: With solid, reinforced joinery, subtle angles throughout, and an uncommonly comfortable seat, this Adirondack chair is more challenging to build than the traditional version, but it is more than worth it.
 After all, this is a chair that you’ll be relaxing in for years—not just because it’s built to last, but because it’s built for comfort.
 Tom McLaughlin uses templates to rout the curved pieces, and several clever jigs to make it easier to cut the joinery.